 - Lung imaging: Cigarette smoker or other medical conditions that can affect the lung, a chest X-ray or even a chest CT scan may be done.

-- Lung function tests: A lung function tests that measure the pattern of air flow into and out of the lungs is usually done to confirm symptoms of asthma.
+- Lung function tests: A lung function test that measures the pattern of airflow into and out of the lungs is usually done to confirm symptoms of asthma.

-- Acid reflux testing: A test may be done to measure the acid level of fluid in the oesophagus.
+- Acid reflux testing: A test may be done to measure the acid level of fluid in the esophagus.
 This test is called a pH probe.
-In some people, a test called upper endoscopy will be done to look for irritation of the oesophagus.
+In some people, a test called upper endoscopy will be done to look for irritation of the esophagus.

 Ayurvedic perspective of cough

-Kasa (cough) and Swasa (dyspnoea or difficulty breathing) are the two challenges which are dealt in Ayurveda in the respiratory diseases.
-It is mainly five typesvata, pitta, kapha, ksataja and ksaya, out of which vata, pitta and kapha nature represent different doshic manifestations of a cough.
-Ksataja types are due to chest injuries, while ksaya type is due to disease that results in wasting of the body tissues such as tuberculosis.
+Kasa (cough) and Swasa (dyspnoea or difficulty breathing) are the two challenges that are dealt with in Ayurveda in respiratory diseases.
+It is mainly five types Vata, pitta, KaKatjaataja, and kaya, out of which Vata, pitta, and Kapha nature represent different doshic manifestations of a cough.
+Katja types are due to chest injuries, while kaya type is due to a disease that results in wasting of the body tissues such as tuberculosis.

 Ayurvedic remedies for cough

-- Allium sativum (Garlic): Preventing wound infections, common cold, malaria, cough, lung tuberculosis;it prevents common cold and flu symptoms through enhancement of immune system.
+- Allium sativum (Garlic): Preventing wound infections, common cold, malaria, cough, lung tuberculosis; it prevents common cold and flu symptoms through enhancement of the immune system.

-- Lavandulaangustifolia (lavender): Oil is beneficial for problems such as bronchitis, asthma, colds, laryngitis,throat infections and whooping cough.
-The vapours of steamed flowers are inhaled as a cold remedy.
+- Lavandula Angustifolia (lavender): Oil is beneficial for problems such as bronchitis, asthma, colds, laryngitis, throat infections, and whooping cough.
+The vapors of steamed flowers are inhaled as a cold remedy.

-- Zingiberofficinale (Ginger): Use in ayurveda to alleviate many illnesses including indigestion, nausea, vomiting, allergic reactions, cough, common colds, fever, allergic rhinitis, respiratory troubles, pain, headache, backache, painful tooth and swelled gum.
+- Zingiber Officinale (Ginger): Use in Ayurveda to alleviate many illnesses including indigestion, nausea, vomiting, allergic reactions, cough, common colds, fever, allergic rhinitis, respiratory troubles, pain, headache, backache, painful tooth, and swelling gum.

-- Inhalation therapy: Volatile antiseptic expectorants derived from conifers are often used as inhalants, which includes dwarf pine needle or Scotch pine needle oils and cedar leaf oil.
+- Inhalation therapy: Volatile antiseptic expectorants derived from conifers are often used as inhalants, which include dwarf pine needle or Scotch pine needle oils and cedar leaf oil.